Last Updated on August 15, 2022 by Alexander Burgemeester

 #1 No Arguing

-They will play the blame game, tell lies about you and all manner of evil to maintain their goodie two shoes reputation.
-As frustrating as this can be, its important that you don’t argue with your narcissist brother.
+They will play the blame game, tell lies about you, and all manner of evil to maintain their goodie two-shoe reputation.
+You mustn’t argue with your narcissist brother as frustrating as this can be.

 Second, they will use it as ammunition against you and go running to your parents and insist you are bullying them.
 In other words, arguing with your narcissist brother will not benefit you in any way.